danagershon/C-Compiler/README.md

-# Compiler LLVM Code Generator
-Theory of Compilation Course HW5: LLVM Intermediate Code Generation
+# C-Compiler
+Theory of Compilation Course: Implementing a full compiler for a C-like programming language.

+Includes all stages of the compiler:

+• Lexical Analyzer with Flex: recognizing tokens such as keywords, identifiers, and values

-• Translate C code into LLVM Intermediate Representation code using Backpatching for control flow structures
+• Bottom-up parser with Bison: recognizing statements and control flow structures

+• Semantic Analyzer: checking semantic correctness of statements like valid use of variables

-• The LLVM Intermediate Representation code is then converted to machine code by LLVM
+• LLVM Intermediate Code Generation: translating C code into LLVM Intermediate Representation code

-• This repo contains the source files of all the previous compiler stages, to form the complete compiler